justinschwerdtfeger/axxess-hackathon/README.md

 We built a website using Svelte, Tailwind, Typescript, Rust, Tauri, and other libaries.
 Then we ported it to support other devices.
 Challenges we ran into
 ## Where can I get it?
+Try it out at https://wellio.vercel.app or grab a release at https://github.com/justinschwerdtfeger/wellio/releases/tag/0.1.0